 Keep Your Child Entertained

-Always have the movies or music that your child enjoys on hand, especially during long car rides to different therapists scattered throughout the region.
+Always have the movies or music your child enjoys on hand, especially during long car rides to different therapists scattered throughout the region.
 Those trips can be difficult enough without your child upset in the back.

 Setting your child up with a Kids Netflix account, where they can watch age-appropriate movies or TV shows when they can’t get back to bed can be a huge blessing for everyone in the household.